Tilly Kettle

-Tilly Kettle (1735–1786) was a portrait painter and the first prominent English portrait painter to operate in India.
+Tilly Kettle (1735 – 1786) was an English painter who specialised in portrait painting.
+He was the first British painter to operate in Colonial India.

 Life

 He was born in London, the son of a coach painter, in a family that had been members of the Brewers' Company of freemen for five generations.
 He studied drawing with William Shipley in the Strand and first entered professional portraiture in the 1750s.

 Kettle's first series of portraits appeared in the 1760s.
 His first surviving painting is a self-portrait from 1760, with his first exhibit with (A. Graves, 1907) the Free Society of Artists in 1761.
 In 1762, he worked at restoring Robert Streater's ceiling paintings in the Sheldonian Theatre, Oxford, and painted Francis Yarborough, a doctor of Brasenose College, Oxford in 1763.
 He painted many members of the family of William Legge, 2nd Earl of Dartmouth.
 In 1764–5, he was active in London and continued exhibiting at the Society of Artists.

 In 1768, Kettle sailed to India with the British East India Company, landing at Madras (now Chennai), where he remained for two years.
 There, he painted Lord Pigot and Muhammad Ali Khan twice (once alone and once with five of his sons).
 He also painted non-portraits, including Dancing Girls (Blacks) in 1772 and a suttee scene in 1776 entitled, The ceremony of a gentoo woman taking leave of her relations and distributing her jewels prior to ascending the funeral pyre of her deceased husband.
 In 1770 Kettle painted a half-length portrait of 'Sir' Levett Hanson, a peripatetic writer on European knighthood and chivalry originally from Yorkshire.
 (The portrait is now in the collection of the Bury St Edmunds Manor House Museum.)
 In 1768, Kettle also painted a group portrait of Sir Samuel Cornish, 1st Baronet, Richard Kempenfelt and Thomas Parry.
 In Autumn 2022, the painting went on permanent display at Queen's House in Greenwich, having been acquired by the National Maritime Museum, with assistance from the Society for Nautical Research.